NethServer/docs/administrator-manual/en/backup.rst

     restore-data -b <name>

 Please note that the disaster recovery should be always performed from a local media (eg. NFS or USB) to speed up the process.

+.. note:: The root/admin password is not restored.

 .. _restore-roles-section: